nilium/rusalka-vm/bytecode.md

 The data ID is the zero-based number of the block.
 These always count upwards, so the data entries are essentially an array.
 IDs must be incremented if prior units provide data blocks.

 The data itself is a string of `data_size_bytes`.
 The data is not required to contain anything and is not required to be null-terminated.

+#### `INST` — Instructions Table

+The instructions table contains `count` instructions.
+Each instruction is an integer opcode followed by its operands.

+    struct instruction_entry_t {
+        int32_t opcode;
+        double operands[ARGC];
+    }

+Because each opcode has a fixed number of arguments, there is no operand count provided for each instruction.

+All operands are little-endian 64-bit floats, or doubles.
+When treated as integers, these are cast to signed 32-bit integers, as otherwise the last 12 bits of a 64-bit integer would be cut off.
+They may also be cast to unsigned 32-bit integers for bitwise instructions.
+For integer division, a special exception to this rule is made where the doubles may be cast to signed 64-bit integers.
+See the IDIV implementation for the rationale behind that.

+My choice to have all operands represented as doubles should probably be discussed elsewhere, but it can be summed up pretty quickly: doubles provide a very reasonable level of accuracy for the most part and can represent integers up to 2<sup>53</sup>.
+Although this doesn't cover all cases, it has all the accuracy I care about for Rusalka.

 #### `IMPT` — Imports Table